Available in Classic and VPC

 - To use the Invoke URL, click APIGW Invoke URL from [Copy address].

-If the recognition model of the Document domain in step 1 is ID, separate Invoke URLs are provided for recognizing ID cards and passports (Global).
+If the recognition model for the Document domain in step 1 is ID card, separate Invoke URLs are provided for ID card and passport (Global) recognition.

 Manual integration